himanshu2454/Kunteksto/docs_source/source/start.rst

     flask gendata Demo -i ../example_data/Demo2.csv

 This command entry says to use the *Demo2.csv* file with the **gendata** command to reuse the *Demo* project model.
 A new validation log is generated and two files are shown as invalid.

-Remove the *output* directory.
+You should review this log an be sure you understand the implications of the processes covered so far.

 It is important to realize that the CSV files must represent **EXACTLY** the same type of data to reuse the project information and generated schema.
 If you issue this on the command line:

+Remove the *output* directory.

 .. code-block:: sh